chrisaljoudi/transformatrix.js/README.md

 ## What?

-This module enables you to track the transformation matrix of a 2D plane by applying the transformation just as you would on an HTML5 `<canvas>`.
+This module enables you to track the transformation matrix of a 2D plane by applying the transformation just as you would on an HTML5 `<canvas>` context.

 ## Installation